akaliutau/spring-boot-3-reference-design/README.md

           }
         }
       },
-...

 ```

-Note the auto-generated fields "_links" - they are created due to presence of data-rest dependency on class path which enriches the output to match HATEOS(Hypertext as the Engine of Application State) principles.
+Note the auto-generated fields `_links` - they are created due to presence of data-rest dependency on class path which enriches the output to match HATEOS(Hypertext as the Engine of Application State) principles.